-TEMS covers medical expenses incurred as part of an emergency evacuation or medically necessary repatriation if services are arranged through TEMS.
-Some TEMS programs provide coverage for other medical costs such as diagnosis and treatment of a diving accident.
+DAN World covers medical expenses incurred as part of an emergency evacuation or medically necessary repatriation if services are arranged through DAN World.
+Some DAN World programs provide coverage for other medical costs such as diagnosis and treatment of a diving accident.
 Refer to the benefits handbook for each program for specific details.

 - Are there any limitations for chronic or pre-existing conditions?

 Benefits are not available for chronic or pre-existing conditions.
 Refer to "Exclusions on Covered Medical Charges" in the benefits handbook.

 - What if my trip lasts longer than 30 days?

 The maximum duration of any one trip is 30 consecutive days, unless approved in advance by DAN World.